OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [0x00000000]>
 ```

 Which are empty in this case.
-Or you might prefer to look into the imports/exports.
+Alternatively, you might prefer to look into the imports/exports.
 For example, list the imports with `\ii <lib>`:

 ```bash
 [0x00000000]> \ii libnative-lib.so